Rock Bottom (Hailee Steinfeld song): Remix

-The music video for the song, directed by Malia James, was released on March 25, 2016.
+The music video for the remix, directed by Malia James, was released on March 25, 2016.

 Rolling Stone's Brittany Spanos described the music video: "In the clip, Steinfeld struggles with a tumultuous relationship.
 The singer and her boyfriend, played by model John Economou, shift dramatically between fighting and joking around, which culminates at a show Steinfeld performs at with DNCE.
 Economou walks out during the performance, and a distraught Steinfeld leaves to find him, where they kiss and make up."
+The music video currently has over 170,000,000 views and 1,200,000 likes as of September 11, 2025.

 Credits and personnel

 Credits have been obtained from AllMusic.